ibm-cloud-docs/Cloudant/couchdb/access_couchdb.md

 You can then access your cluster locally by pointing a client to `http://localhost:5984`.

-## OpenShift route
+## Red Hat OpenShift route
-{: #openshift-route}
+{: #red-hat-openshift-route}

-On OpenShift, the CouchDB service is configured to use an [OpenShift service certificate](https://docs.openshift.com/container-platform/4.1/authentication/certificates/service-serving-certificate.html){: external}.
+On Red Hat OpenShift, the CouchDB service is configured to use an [Red Hat OpenShift service certificate](https://docs.openshift.com/container-platform/4.1/authentication/certificates/service-serving-certificate.html){: external}.

-This configuration allows the `CouchDBCluster` to be exposed by using a reencrypting route, ensuring traffic is encrypted internally within the OpenShift cluster.
+This configuration allows the `CouchDBCluster` to be exposed by using a reencrypting route, ensuring traffic is encrypted internally within the Red Hat OpenShift cluster.
 To create a route from the CLI, run the following command:

 ```sh
 oc apply -f - <<END